zzmnick/PS4-Game-Recommender/reports/M1/README.md

 Team Member Responsibilities:

-Aayush: Training the recognition model using YOLO and Inception to check for initial accuracy.
+Aayush: Collating the images dataset and training the recognition model using YOLO and Inception to check for initial accuracy.
-Harshil: Double Checking the insertion of game genres for accuracy and Milestone Report.
+Harshil: Double Checking the insertion of additional information for accuracy and Milestone Report.
-Kolton: Double Checking the insertion of game genres for accuracy.
+Kolton: Double Checking the insertion of additional information for accuracy.
-Nick: Automating the insertion of game genres for the Dataset in the CSV file.
+Nick: Automating the insertion of additional information into the Dataset in the 'games_info.csv' file.